-This mission has been accomplished by taking a leadership role in university-wide strategic planning for information systems, creating user involvement, and recommending innovative uses of technology to meet the needs of the university.
-The OIT office works to expand and enhance the quality and quantity of information technology services.
-These services include: administrative computing, Web content management services, database administration, network services, and the management of the University's helpdesk services.
+This mission has been accomplished by taking a leadership role in university-wide strategic planning for information systems, creating user engagement, and recommending innovative uses of technology to meet the needs of the university.
+OIT works to enhance the quality and customer experience of information technology services.
+OIT responsibilities related to technology services fall within the following domains: "Enterprise Engagement, Enterprise Solutions, Enterprise Technology, and Enterprise Applications."